-The Controller nodes will use the Storage Network vLAN to access PS Series Storage Pools created on the Storage Group for creation, deletion, and snapshots.
-The Compute nodes must have access to the Storage nodes through the Storage Network vLAN in order for the iSCSI driver on that node to interact with the volumes associated to Virtual Machines hosted by that node.
-Dell Storage PS Series Arrays are connected to the Storage Networking vLAN untagged only, and all other nodes use the same layout as in Table 11: OpenStack Node Type to Network 802.1q Tagging on page 31 and Figure 4: Cluster Network Logical Architecture with Optional Dell Storage PS Series on page 30.
+The Controller nodes will use the Storage Network VLAN to access PS Series Storage Pools, created on the Storage Group, for creation, deletion, and snapshots.
+Each Compute node must have access to the Storage nodes, through the Storage Network VLAN, in order for its iSCSI driver to interact with the volumes associated to Virtual Machines that it hosts.

+Dell Storage PS Series Arrays are connected to the Storage Networking VLAN untagged only; all other nodes use the same layout as in Table 13: OpenStack Node Type to Network 802.1q Tagging on page 41 and Figure 4: Cluster Network Logical Architecture with Optional Dell Storage PS Series on page 41.

-The Solution Bundle when adding Dell Storage Center has the same characteristics; the only change is the Storage backend software is setup to use both Red Hat Ceph Storage and Dell Storage Center with Dell Enterprise Manager Platform.
-The Storage node servers are supplemented with one or more Dell Storage Centers managed by the Dell Enterprise Manager.
-The Solution bundle shown has Dell Storage Center; this can be one or more depending on your Application and Storage needs.
-Prior to ordering, your Dell sales representative will work to find the proper configuration for your needs.
+The Solution Bundle, when adding Dell Storage Center, has the same characteristics; the only change is the Storage backend software is configured to use both Red Hat Ceph Storage and Dell Storage Center with Dell EMC Enterprise Manager Platform.
+The Storage node servers are supplemented with one or more Dell Storage Centers managed by the Dell EMC Enterprise Manager.
+The Solution bundle shown has Dell Storage Center; this can be one or more, depending upon your Application and Storage needs.
+Prior to ordering, your Dell EMC sales representative will work to find the proper configuration for your needs.

-The Dell Enterprise Manager platform is used to proxy OpenStack API calls to the configured Dell Storage SC Series arrays.
-The Controller nodes will use the Storage Network vLAN to access the Dell Enterprise Manager Node for management of volumes and snapshots.
+The Dell EMC Enterprise Manager platform is used to proxy OpenStack API calls to the configured Dell Storage SC Series arrays.
+The Controller nodes will use the Storage Network VLAN to access the Dell EMC Enterprise Manager Node for management of volumes and snapshots.

-The Compute nodes must have access to the Dell Storage SC Series through the Dell Storage Center iSCSI ports in order for the iSCSI driver on that node to interact with the volumes associated to Virtual Machines hosted by that node.
+The Compute nodes must have access to the Dell Storage SC Series through the Dell Storage Center iSCSI ports in order for its iSCSI driver to interact with the volumes associated to Virtual Machines that it hosts.

-Dell SC Series Arrays are connected to the Storage Networking vLAN untagged only and all other nodes will use the layout as in Figure 7: Cluster Network Logical Architecture with Optional Dell Storage SC Series on page 36.
+Dell EMC SC Series Arrays are connected to the Storage Networking VLAN untagged only; all other nodes will use the layout as in Figure 7: Cluster Network Logical Architecture with Optional Dell Storage SC Series on page 47.